aldopando/BellabeatCaseStudy/README.md

 ---

 Observations
-- ***We can observe that 6 users got zero steps taken for a whole week, this means that 6 users didn't use their wearables during taht week***.
+- ***We can observe that 6 users got zero steps taken for a whole week, this means that 6 users didn't use their wearables during that week***.
 - ***We can also see that 20 participants stopped using their devices at some point of the period time***.
 - ***4 users tracked zero steps for two whole weeks.
 In other words, four participants didn't use their wearable at all for two weeks***.